Malk97sc/Lexical/README.md

 # Lexical Analyzer in C

-Welcome to the **lexical analyzer simplified** written in C that processes an input file and identifies various types of tokens: keywords, identifiers, numeric constants, delimiters, operators, and string literals.
+**Lexical analyzer simplified** written in C that processes an input file and identifies various types of tokens: keywords, identifiers, numeric constants, delimiters, operators, and string literals.
 It also handles basic errors related to invalid or incomplete tokens.

 ## 👾 Features
 This file contains the implementation of the lexical analyzer.
 The program uses specific functions to recognize and process different token types in an input file.
 Key features include: